jonchuaenzhe/resnet-ecg-classifier/README.md

 ![ECG_Sample](images/ecg_sample.png)

-The preprocessing included reading the ECG metadata from the associated .mat files, before filtering out tracings which had unsuitable lenghts or data formats.
+The preprocessing steps included reading the ECG metadata from the associated .mat files, before filtering out tracings which had unsuitable lenghts or data formats.
 As the actual ECG data files were large, only the filepaths and metadata was used to preprocess the data.
 A DataFrame of the final dataset was constructed that included the filepath and the labels for the 4 conditions mentioned, and then saved into the CSV file "full_dataset.csv".

 ## ResNet Model Overview